 In many cases, simply restarting the iPhone by powering it off and on may clear things up.
 The iPhone is powered off by holding the Sleep/Wake button on the top right of the device for a few seconds until the power off slider appears.
-If you have an iPhone 6 or iPhone 6 Plus, the Sleep/Wake button is on the right side of the device.
+If you have an iPhone 6, iPhone 6 Plus or newer iPhone, the Sleep/Wake button is on the right side of the device.

 A more effective solution may be to reset the iPhone.

 Press and hold both buttons simultaneously for approximately ten seconds.
 While you are holding the buttons, the screen go black.
 Continue holding until the white Apple logo appears.
 You can release both buttons once you see the Apple logo.
 The iPhone will restart and should function normally.

 If you attempt to perform a reset and the power off slider appears while you are holding the buttons, you did not manage to hold the buttons correctly.
 To reset the iPhone, continue holding the home button and sleep/wake button even after the power off slider appears.
 If you continue to hold the buttons, the screen should go blank in a few seconds.
 Remember to continue holding the buttons until the Apple logo appears.

 An iPhone reset will not normally remove or delete any apps,data, or settings.